noursaidi/udmi/docs/guides/example_messaging.md

 UDMI is implemented at the fan coil unit controller, which has an internet connection, and a UDMI  MQTT client

-The approach here is consistant with the [Digital Buildings Ontology (DBO)](../tech_primer.md).
-Conversely it is also possible and valid to represent each component as a logical device subject to project requirements
+The approach here is consistent with the [Digital Buildings Ontology (DBO)](../tech_primer.md).
+Conversely it is also possible and valid to represent each component as a [logical device](../tech_primer.md#) subject to project requirements

 The system has the following physical points, represented as analogue inputs/outputs on the controller
 - `cooling_valve_percentage_command`